isomerpages/moe-damaisec/_information/Students/Assessment Matters.md

 **EFFECTIVE ASSESSMENT PRACTICES**

-Click [here](/files/contact-jul19%20(Ms%20Chan).pdf) to read what our Principal has to say about effective assessment practices in Damai.
+Click&nbsp;[here](/files/contact-jul19%20(Ms%20Chan).pdf)&nbsp;to read what our Principal has to say about effective assessment practices in Damai.

 **GRADING FOR WEIGHTED ASSESSMENT**